deadlyvipers/dojo_rules/introduction.md

 Introduction
 ============

-This is my introduction to GitHub
+This is my introduction to GitHub.
+I like Ruby.